 This question pops up often and it's probably thanks to the misunderstanding created by Apple when they originally doubled the resolution of their devices.
 It made people think that having the same assets in different resolutions was a good idea, so many continued towards that path.
-That originally worked to a point and only for Apple devices, but then several Android and Apple devices with different resolutions and aspect ratios were created, with a very wide range of sizes an DPIs.
+That originally worked to a point and only for Apple devices, but then several Android and Apple devices with different resolutions and aspect ratios were created, with a very wide range of sizes and DPIs.

-- Choose a single base resolution for your game.
+Choose a single base resolution for your game.
 Even if there are devices that go up to 2K and devices that go down to 400p, regular hardware scaling in your device will take care of this at little or no performance cost.
-Most common choices are either near 1080p (1920x1080) or 720p (1280x720).
+The most common choices are either near 1080p (1920x1080) or 720p (1280x720).
 Keep in mind the higher the resolution, the larger your assets, the more memory they will take and the longer the time it will take for loading.

-- For user interfaces, use the anchoring to determine where controls should stay and move.
+For user interfaces, use the anchoring to determine where controls should stay and move.
 If UIs are more complex, consider learning about Containers.